 Instructions

-• Make the mustard vinaigrette.
-In a small bowl, whisk together the Dijon mustard, lime juice, garlic, olive oil, and spices.
+• Make the Mustard Vinaigrette.
+In a small bowl, whisk together the Dijon mustard, lime juice, garlic, olive oil, sumac, red pepper flakes, and a pinch of salt and pepper.

 • Make the salad.
 In a large mixing bowl, combine the cabbage, carrots, onions, red bell pepper, radishes, parsley and dill.
-Season with salt.
-Add the sumac.
-Add the toasted almonds.
+Season with a good pinch or two of salt and sumac.
+Add 3/4 of the toasted almonds.
 Toss gently to combine.

 Video